Last year, I spoke to a group of entrepreneurs about getting organized.

 No, this doesn’t mean squeeze yourself into tight spaces, but rather, don’t bite off more than you can chew.

-Start with one drawer and get it right instead of dumping out every drawer all at once and having a whole lot to deal with at once.
+Start with one drawer or one section of books and get it right instead of dumping out every drawer all at once and having a whole lot to deal with at once.

 Work bit by bit and you’ll consistently work your way to being organized.